The Most Popular Fast Food Restaurant in Every State

 Methodology: This is a list of the most popular fast food chains in the United States, according to Yelp.
 All the businesses on this list are in the “Fast Food” category on Yelp and a part of a national or regional chain.
 “Best” is measured using an algorithm that looks at the number of reviews and star rating for a business.

-Notable stats: The most popular fast food chain that showed up as the winner in the most states was Blaze Fast-Fire’d Pizza with 10 states.
+Notable stats: The most popular fast food chain that showed up as the winner in the most states was Blaze Fast-Fire’d Pizza with 10 states (which also happens to be one of the fastest-growing restaurant chains in America right now).
 At a close second was MOD Pizza, which topped the charts of 9 states.
-Hanging onto third was national-favorite Chick-fil-A with 8 states.
+Hanging onto third was national-favorite Chick-fil-A with 8 states (and it was also named one of the restaurants people are most loyal to, too).
 There were only two other chains to win more than one state’s title: Five Guys with 3 states and Jersey Mike’s Subs with 2 states.

 The Heart of Dixie is home to this artisanal pizza shop that fires up build-your-own pies in just 180 seconds.
 Grab a slice and say hello to Executive Chef Bradford Kent, lovingly known as “The Pizza Whisperer,” on your next craving kick.